 Riparian areas are strips of land next to a body of water (streams or lakes/reservoirs).
 SEAWA started a field-plot experiment on the control of leafy spurge in a riparian area of the Seven Persons Creek in the spring/summer of 2018.
 The experiment was continued in the spring/summer of 2019.
 This site has been heavily infested with leafy spurge despite the presence of bio-control organisms, hawk moths and flea beetles, released previously by researchers.
-Leafy spurge is a perennial weed.
-It grows a strong, extensive and deep root system from which smaller roots and shoots emerge.
+Leafy spurge is a perennial weed; it grows strong, extensive and deep root system from which smaller roots and shoots emerge.
 It has numerous yellow flowers from which numerous seeds are produced.
 It is toxic to cattle and horses but tolerated by goats and sheep.
 Chemical weed control in riparian areas is undesirable.
 Therefore, SEAWA laid out an experiment that used cultural weed control methods.

-Experimental plots were $1m \times 1m$ ($1 \text{ sq. m. or } m^2$) in size and cultural methods used were: digging out leafy spurge roots manually using a tree planter shovel and/or 2) the application of a of wood chip mulch to shade out leafy spurge.
-Treatments had 6 plots each (replicates) except for the No Treatment plots which ha 3.
+Experimental plots were $1m \times 1m$ (1 sq. m.) in size and cultural methods used 1) a tree planter shovel to manually dig-out leafy spurge roots, and 2) the application of a thick layer of wood chip mulch to shade out leafy spurge.
+Treatments had 6 plots each (replicates) except for the No Treatment plots which were 3.
 Experimental treatments and methods consisted of:

-Treatments 2018 2019 T1 - Dig Only Dug out roots in April, May, June and August Dug out roots in May and August T2 - Mulch Only Applied 7-8 cm thick wood chip mulch in May Topped-up mulch in May 2019 T3 - Dig +Mulch Dug out roots in April, May, June and August in 2018 + Applied 7-8 cm thick wood chip mulch in May Dug-out roots again in May and August 2019; topped-up mulch in May T4 - No Treatment
+2018 2019 T1 - Dig Only Dug out roots in April, May, June and August Dug out roots in May and August T2 - Mulch Only Applied 7-8 cm thick wood chip mulch in May Topped-up mulch in May 2019 T3 - Dig +Mulch Dug out roots in April, May, June and August in 2018 + Applied 7-8 cm thick wood chip mulch in May Dug-out roots again in May and August 2019; topped-up mulch in May T4 - No Treatment